-Residential VoIP / hosted IP-PBX services initially followed the traditional telephony (POTS) service model: pick up the handset, dial, get connected, and talk.
+Residential VoIP / cloud PBX services initially followed the traditional telephony (POTS) service model: pick up the handset, dial, get connected, and talk.

-To make the services even better, PortaSwitch® allows the introduction of additional features to traditional residential VoIP and hosted IP-PBX services that are difficult to provide over traditional telephony.
+To make the services even better, PortaSwitch® allows the introduction of additional features to traditional residential VoIP and cloud PBX services that are difficult to provide over traditional telephony.
 Some of these are: